Skip to main content

 FieldTypeNotes

 filenameStringDisplay filename.
-Doesn’t have to match the storage object’s key
+It doesn’t have to match the storage object’s key.

-s3KeyStringThe s3Key value from step 1 — the storage object key
+s3KeyStringThe s3Key value from step 1, which is the storage object key.

-s3EtagStringThe ETag returned by the storage service in step 2’s response, quotes stripped
+s3EtagStringThe ETag returned by the storage service in step 2’s response, with quotes stripped.

-validateUploadBooleanWhen true, ION verifies the uploaded object exists and matches the etag before creating the record.
-Recommended
+validateUploadBooleanWhen true, ION verifies that the uploaded object exists and matches the ETag before creating the record.
+Recommended.

-entityId is not the same as the parent object’s id.
-ION uses an entities table that lets multiple object types share a polymorphic relationship to file attachments.
-To attach a file to a run step (the most common case), first fetch the run step’s entity.id:
+The entityId is not the same as the parent object’s id.
+ION lets multiple object types share a relationship to file attachments, so you pass the parent’s entity ID rather than its own id.
+To attach a file to a run step, the most common case, first fetch the run step’s entity.id:

 runStep(id: $runStepId) {